maria-jl/DRIVES-rural-urban/README.md

 In this project, like many other research studies, I defined metro and micro classification as "urban", with everything else being "rural."
 From the classifications for each code type, I then developed three overarching rural-urban classifications:

-*RUCA_ru (14R)* --- based on RUCA (from state-county-tract FIPS) classifications: rural (RUCA_class = micro or rural) or urban (RUCA_class = metro)
+*RUCA_ru (9R)* --- based on RUCA (from state-county-tract FIPS) classifications: rural (RUCA_class = micro or rural) or urban (RUCA_class = metro)

-*other_ru (11R)* --- based on all codes other than RUCA (RUCC, NCHS, OMB, UIC) as we found that all these codes agreed based on the definition of rurality and urbanicity as: rural (classes = micro, rural, nonmetro, or neither) or urban (classes = metro)
+*other_ru (5R)* --- based on all codes other than RUCA (RUCC, NCHS, OMB, UIC) as we found that all these codes agreed based on the definition of rurality and urbanicity as: rural (classes = micro, rural, nonmetro, or neither) or urban (classes = metro)

-*overall (15R)* --- As the ultimate classification chosen for this project, a binary code of rural or urban was assigned to each participant based on firstly RUCA_ru and secondly other_ru (since RUCA codes are based on smaller/more precise locations as well as encompass a perhaps wider and more encompassing definition of rurality and urbanicity).
-In other words, for most participants where RUCA_ru and other_ru did not match, RUCA_ru was chosen as the code; except for two cases where the RUCA code was one point away from being categorized into the opposite class, in which case the other_ru was chosen as the code.
+*overall (8R)* --- As the ultimate classification chosen for this project, a binary code of rural or urban was assigned to each participant based on firstly RUCA_ru and secondly other_ru (since RUCA codes are based on smaller/more precise locations as well as encompass a perhaps wider and more encompassing definition of rurality and urbanicity).
+In other words, for most participants where RUCA_ru and other_ru did not match, RUCA_ru was chosen as the code; except for one case where the RUCA code was one point away from being categorized into the opposite class, in which case the other_ru was chosen as the code.

-NOTE: R represents the number of participants classified as rural, out of the entire dataset of 285 participants with driving data.
+NOTE: R represents the number of participants classified as rural, within the main/STL dataset of 246 participants with driving data.